-ECCU 503 Security Analysis & Vulnerability Assessment - CNSS 4014 Required Courses: 3 Credits ECCU 512 Beyond Business Continuity 3 credits
+ECCU 503 Security Analysis & Vulnerability Assessment (ECSA)

+ECCU 512 Beyond Business Continuity

-ECCU 513 Disaster Recovery - CNSS 4016 3 Credits
+ECCU 513 Disaster Recovery - (EDRP)

 ECCU Graduate Certificate - Disaster Recovery is designed to demonstrate a skill set level for a leader in Disaster recovery planning and performance.
-A holder of this graduate certificate would be qualified to lead a Business Continuity and/or Disaster Recovery team.
+A holder of this graduate certificate would be qualified to lead a Business Continuity and/ or Disaster Recovery team.